AG-ESSER/HexTemplatesFCS/README.md

 custom weight matrix is given then *weightedBray* uses the exponential approach of the *weightMatrix* function by default.

-The following creates the same distance Matrix as in the “Quick Start”-chapter:
+The following creates the same distance matrix as in the “Quick Start”-chapter:

     wM_exp <- weightMatrix(hexT, method = "exp", gamma = 8)